MatthewDuddington/octet/octet/README.md

   checking rather than collision detection) and so a path must be found through the level.

-  // TODO
 - 'Guard' NPCs have line of sight and will capture the player (restarts the level) if they are triggered.
 Thus, the player must avoid them.

-  // TODO
-- Guards take turns simultaneously with the player, changing the dangerous areas of the map as the player moves through the level.

-Animation: // TODO

-- Actors progress through a sprite sequence using a simple UV position translation across a texture sprite sheet.

 File Reading: